BelledonneCommunications/linphone-sdk/README.md

 You can use linphone-sdk in your Windows UWP app with the UWP mode.
 Win32 application can use the Windows Store mode in order to be publishable in Windows Stores.
-The Windows Bridge mode is built by using the `windows-store` preset instead of the `windows` one.
+The Windows Bridge mode is built by using the `windows-store-sdk` preset instead of the `windows-sdk` one.
-The UWP mode is built by using the `uwp` preset instead of the `windows` one.
+The UWP mode is built by using the `uwp-sdk` preset instead of the `windows-sdk` one.
 If `-DLINPHONESDK_UWP_ARCHS` is not used, x86 and x64 will be build.

 Then, you can inject directly all your libraries that you need or package the SDK in a Nuget package.

 ### NuGet packaging

-The Linphone SDK is available as a `.nuget` package for .NET applications (Windows & Xamarin).
+The Linphone SDK is available as a `.nuget` package:
+- LinphoneSDK nuget for .NET applications MaUI for Android and iOS.
+- LinphoneSDK.windows for Windows OS comprising binaries for Win32, Win32Store and UWP targets

 See the [`cmake/NuGet`](cmake/NuGet/README.md) folder for build instructions.